Java-Sith/llama.cpp/ecas-scripts/README.md

-# Eulerian Video Magnification algorithm applied to industrial machinery monitoring
+# Code instrumentation used to measure model inference performance and plotting results

 ## :clipboard: Installation
 The first thing we need to do is to clone the repository and set it up, to do so, open a new terminal and type the following commands: